Smoothing Binary Optimization: A Primal-Dual Perspective: Methodology

-\begin{coro} For any $i\in[n]$, the sequence $\{g(\evx_i^t)\}_{t\geq 0}$ converges to $0$. \end{coro} We remark that Corollary~\ref{cor:x_convergence} implies the convergence of $\vx$ to a binary point.
+\begin{corollary} For any $i\in[n]$, the sequence $\{g(\evx_i^t)\}_{t\geq 0}$ converges to $0$. \end{corollary} We remark that Corollary~\ref{cor:x_convergence} implies the convergence of $\vx$ to a binary point.
 This holds because $||\nabla_\vx L(\vx^t,\vy^t)||$ is bounded, and by choosing a sufficiently small step size $\alpha$, oscillations between binary points can be avoided.

 We now establish the iteration complexity for Algorithm~\ref{alg:PDBO} to reach a binary solution.
 Since the primary goal is to solve the binary optimization problem~(\ref{eq:binary_optimization}), we focus on convergence toward integrality rather than traditional stationarity criteria.
-The concept is formalized as follows: \begin{defi} Given Problem~(\ref{eq:qubo_conti}), a point $\vx\in[0,1]^n$ is called an $\epsilon$-binary point if $-\sum\limits_{i=1}^ng(x_i) \leq \epsilon$. \end{defi}
+The concept is formalized as follows: \begin{definition} Given Problem~(\ref{eq:qubo_conti}), a point $\vx\in[0,1]^n$ is called an $\epsilon$-binary point if $-\sum\limits_{i=1}^ng(x_i) \leq \epsilon$. \end{definition}